Olten: Demographics

 The historical population is given in the following chart:

 Heritage sites of national significance

-The Old City, which includes a Roman era vicus as well as medieval and early modern developments, Train Station, the prehistoric and Roman era hilltop settlement of Dickenbännli, the covered wooden bridge over the Aare river and the Naturmuseum are listed as Swiss heritage sites of national significance.
+The Old City, which includes a Roman era vicus as well as medieval and early modern developments, Train Station, the prehistoric and Roman era hilltop settlement of Dickenbännli, the covered wooden bridge over the Aare and the Naturmuseum are listed as Swiss heritage sites of national significance.
 The entire town of Olten is part of the Inventory of Swiss Heritage Sites.

 Culture

 Every year, on 1 August, a large firework show occurs from boats floating down the river.
 It is also home to a wooden foot bridge, one of the towns landmarks.
 In Olten's railway station restaurant, the Gruppe Olten (Olten Group), a group of writers that included Max Frisch and Friedrich Dürrenmatt, was founded, as was the Swiss Alpine Club in 1863.

 Politics

 In the 2007 federal election the most popular party was the SP which received 25.31% of the vote.
 The next three most popular parties were the SVP (21.42%), the FDP (18.61%) and the CVP (15.8%).
 In the federal election, a total of 5,515 votes were cast, and the voter turnout was 50.9%.